igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 that includes the ability to read and write numbers of various types and in various formats, all asynchronously.
-Serial0 is implemented using USART0, so you may mix the use of USART0 and Serial0 interfaces in your code (although it is not recommended)
+Serial0 is implemented using USART0, so you may mix the use of USART0 and Serial0 interfaces in your code (although it is not recommended).

-To use these the advancde serial capabilities, include USART0.h in your source code and link against USART0.cpp.
+To use these the advancde serial capabilities, include the file USART0.h in your source code and link against the file USART0.cpp.

 \note The advanced serial module is incompatible with the minimal interface to
 %USART0.
-If you link against USART0.cpp (even if you don't actually use Serial0 or USART0), do \e not call initUSART0() or clearUSART0(); the receiveUSART0() and transmitUSART0() functions won't work in any case.
-You may, however, use the minimal interface to access USART1 USART2, and USART3 while simultaneously using Serial0 and USART0.
+If you link against the file USART0.cpp (even if you don't actually use Serial0 or USART0), do \e not call initUSART0() or releaseUSART0(); there is no point in any case because the receiveUSART0() and transmitUSART0() functions won't work.
+You may, however, use the minimal interface to access USART1, USART2, and/or USART3 while simultaneously using Serial0 and USART0 to access %USART0.

-\note Use of the timeout feature requires linking against SystemClock.cpp and calling initSystemClock() from your start-up code.
+Use of the timeout feature in Serial0 or USART0 requires linking against SystemClock.cpp and calling initSystemClock() from your start-up code.